newlandsvalley/purescript-abc-editor/README.md

 WORK IN PROGRESS
 ----------------

 This is intended eventually to be a port of the Elm AbcEditorController project.
-At the moment all you can do is enter some ABC text (either from a file or by typing) and then view any error messages when it is parsed.
+At the moment all you can do is enter some ABC text (either from a file or by typing), view the rendered score or else view any error messages from the parser parser.

 To Do
 -----

-* Exhaustive checks on the parser and error positioning
-* View scores with VexTab
 * Transposition
 * Change octave
 * Player
+* CSS styling